RenderKit/ospray/doc/compilation.md

 distributed parallel rendering on multiple nodes.

 BUILD_TBB_FROM_SOURCE
-: set to ON to build TBB from source (required for Arm support).
+: set to ON to build TBB from source (required for ARM support).
 The default setting is OFF.

 For the full set of options, run: